 As discussed in Note B to the combined financial statements, in 2004 the Company changed its method of accounting for indefinite lived intangibles and in 2002 the Company changed its method for accounting for goodwill.

-San Antonio, Texas August 4, 2005, except for the first paragraph of Note A and the fourth paragraph of Note O, as to which date is November 9, 2005.
+San Antonio, Texas August 4, 2005, except as to Basis of Presentation of Note A, as to which date is , 2005.

 COMBINED BALANCE SHEETS